For a 3D tour of Bay View Pines, click here:

-Bay View Pines is a lovely, spacious, family-friendly house on a wooded acre overlooking Cape Cod Bay.
+Bay View Pines is a lovely, spacious, family-friendly house on a wooded acre and a half overlooking Cape Cod Bay.
 It’s a 0.6 mile walk to Fisher Beach, and a little further to the mouth of the Pamet River.
 It’s an “upside down” house, with the kitchen, dining room, living room and two bedrooms upstairs, and three bedrooms and a common area down.
 The dining room opens on to the wide deck, while two downstairs bedrooms have sliders out to the lower deck (which also has a view) and the third opens to the parking area.
 There’s plenty of room for the families to gather, but also plenty of places for smaller groups (kids, for instance) to have their own spaces.
 You’ll also find lots of books all around the house, and puzzles and games in the entry hall closet right across from the game table.
-You have two smart TVs as well as a separate TV/VCR/DVD player, and even a piano.
+You have two smart TVs as well as separate TV/VCR/DVD players, and even a piano.
 The kitchen is fully stocked, and there’s a second microwave and coffee maker in the common area downstairs.

 Only downstairs is wheelchair accessible; bathrooms are not wheelchair-friendly.